Naramig

 Frequently Asked Questions

-How is Naramig different from sumatriptan?
+How is naratriptan different from sumatriptan?

-Can I take Naramig for menstrual migraine?
+Can I take Naramig for every migraine attack?

 Dr. Ross Elledge